douglas-tsc/practice/README.md

 # Curocracy
-A news website focusing on technology and entrepreneurship in India
+A curatenews website focusing on technology and entrepreneurship in India

 ## Why are you developing this?
 India has it's own version of Hacker news but it is now overrun with spam.
 We deserve a better alternative.